openwebdocs/mdn-bcd-collector/types/report.md

 # The report JSON schema

-This document details the structure of reports produced by https://mdn-bcd-collector.appspot.com/ and potentially other tooling.
+This document details the structure of reports produced by https://mdn-bcd-collector.gooborg.com/.

 ## JSON structure